pamplonapaulo/react-signin/README.md

 ## Possible next steps
 - Save cookie in order to get 'remember email' checkbox totally functional.
-- Set database, possibli Firebase would get this done easily, to record the emails and build the mailing.
+- Set database, possibly Firebase would get this done easily, to record the emails and build the mailing.